nextuav/nextuav-docs/docs/launchpad/mission-planning/line-recon.md

 # Line Recon Mission

+Line recon drone missions, also known as linear surveillance missions, are commonly used in surveillance and reconnaissance applications where the drone needs to capture images or video along a specific linear feature or area, such as a border, a coastline, or a pipeline.
+In a line recon drone mission, the drone flies along a predefined flight path, following the linear feature.
+This mission is designed for automatic path following with manual payload control.
+This data obtained can then be used to monitor and detect any activity or changes along the linear feature or area.
+Line recon drone missions are particularly useful in applications such as border patrol, coastal surveillance, or infrastructure security, where the drone needs to continuously monitor a specific path or feature for potential threats or incidents.

 ## Create Mission

 Select the `Line Recon` mission type in the [Mission List Screen](../overview/mission-list-screen.md) to create the